-Part A
+Part A - AARA application

-This section is only to be completed by the health professional.
+This section is to be completed only by the health professional for AARA applications (for existing and chronic conditions)

-Diagnosis:
+Student name

+Diagnosis

-Date of diagnosis:
+Date of diagnosis / 1

-Date of occurrence/onset:
+Date of occurrence/onset 1 1

-Provide a brief histo including symptoms ry of the student's disability, impairment and/or medical condition, i.
+Provide a brief hist relevant functional tory of the impact/s. student's disabilit y, impairment and/o r medical condition, including 3

-is the student curren ntly receiving treatment?
-Please Indicate.
+Is the student curre ntly receivi ing treatment?
+Plea se indicate.

-Comment on the probable effect of this disability, impairment and/or medical condition on this student's capacity to complete timed assessment.
+Comment on how the disability, impairment and/or medical condition is likely to affect this student's daily functioning in the classroom.
+Comment on the probable effect of the disability, impairment and/or medical condition on this student's capacity to complete timed assessment (examinations).
+Include professional recommendations for assessment adjustments.